Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

 Contribute
 ----------

-DNAChisel is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_.
+DnaChisel is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_.
 It is released on Github under the MIT licence, everyone is welcome to contribute.